-Now that you can see the "List Options" screen, set your list options as shown, including a check mark for "Save Column Widths on Exit."
+Then you can click on the "List Options" tab at the top to show the options below.
+We recommend setting these as shown, including a check mark for "Save Column Widths on Exit."

-The "Blink Interval" setting determines how fast the "current" device will flash on screen.

-"Lines Per Item" controls the height of each line of text used to list a device.
+- The "Blink Interval" setting determines how fast an active device will flash on screen. - The "Lines Per Item" setting controls the height of each box of text used to list a device.
 If you choose to use multiple lines of text, the lines will wrap automatically.